ADCIRC

-the model is developed and maintained by a combination of academic, governmental, and corporate partners, including the University of North Carolina at Chapel Hill, the University of Notre Dame, and the US Army Corps of Engineers.
+the model is developed and maintained by a combination of academic, governmental, and corporate partners, including the University of North Carolina at Chapel Hill, the University of Notre Dame, the University of Texas at Austin, University of Oklahoma, North Carolina State University, University of Georgia, and the US Army Corps of Engineers.

 The ADCIRC system includes an independent multi-algorithmic wind forecast model and also has advanced coupling capabilities, allowing it to integrate effects from sediment transport, ice, waves, surface runoff, and baroclinicity.

 Access

 The model is free, with source code made available by request via the website, allowing users to run the model on any system with a Fortran compiler.
 A pre-compiled Windows version of the model can also be purchased alongside the SMS software.
 ADCIRC is coded in Fortran, and can be used with native binary, text, or netCDF file formats.